-We will aim to respond within 28 business days from receipt of the application but this is an indicative timeframe and we cannot be bound by it.
+We will aim to respond within 28 business days from receipt of the application, but this is an indicative timeframe and we are not bound by it.

 Successful applicants will be issued with permission by form of letter.

-Upon permission being issued, the annual fee becomes due, which is reduced pro rata in the first year: an invoice will be sent with the permission letter.
+Upon permission being issued, the annual fee becomes due; reduced pro rata in the first year.
+An invoice will be sent with the permission letter.